ReyAyanami/billing-engine/docs/infrastructure/README.md

 ## Overview

-Infrastructure documentation for the billing engine's supporting services: PostgreSQL, Kafka, Zookeeper, and Docker Compose orchestration.
+Infrastructure documentation for the billing engine's supporting services: PostgreSQL, Kafka (with KRaft), and Docker Compose orchestration.

 ---